 There is a designated Quality Improvement Organization for serving Medicare beneficiaries in each state.
-For TX, the Quality Improvement Organization is called KEPRO.
+For Texas, the Quality Improvement Organization is called KEPRO - Texas's Quality Improvement Organization.

-KEPRO has a group of doctors and other health care professionals who are paid by the Federal government.
+KEPRO - Texas's Quality Improvement Organization has a group of doctors and other health care professionals who are paid by the Federal government.
 This organization is paid by Medicare to check on and help improve the quality of care for people with Medicare.
-KEPRO is an independent organization.
+KEPRO - Texas's Quality Improvement Organization is an independent organization.
 It is not connected with our plan.

-You should contact KEPRO in any of these situations:
+You should contact KEPRO - Texas's Quality Improvement Organization in any of these situations: